flybywiresim/aircraft/README.md

 **Q: When is the next update?**

 A: We don't know, since it depends on many factors.
-We will announce each Stable build update via [Discord](https://discord.gg/flybywire) and our social media: [Facebook](https://www.facebook.com/FlyByWireSimulations), [Twitter](https://twitter.com/FlybywireSim).
+We will announce each Stable build update via [Discord](https://discord.gg/flybywire) and our [social media.](#Socials)

 **Q: How do I join the team?**